 Breaking Down The Stereotypes Of Old Age

-There are many stereotypes about seniors out there: “You’re too old to drive.”
+There are many senior stereotypes out there: “You shouldn’t be driving!”
 “You’re always super grumpy.”
 “You’re skilled at making a very convincing Santa Claus with minimal-to-no-effort.”
 (Actually, that one’s pretty true.)
-But honestly, most of these stereotypes about seniors don’t have any substance to them.
+But honestly, most of these stereotypes don’t have any substance to them.
 And the real truth about older age is that it’s something to be celebrated and affirmed as a significant, productive part of life.

 So what is the real truth about life beyond 65?
-Let’s look at four different stereotypes and myths about aging and find out if they are true.
+Let’s look at four different stereotypes about aging and find out.

 dual photo of a senior man reading a book and running outside